Why do most startups incorporate in Delaware?

-Most business owners know that Delaware is considered the gold standard when it comes to incorporating businesses.
+Most business owners know that Delaware is the gold standard when it comes to incorporating startups and other businesses.
 In fact, roughly 93 percent of 2022 initial public offerings were registered in Delaware.
-Furthermore, Delaware is home to almost 67% of all Fortune 500 companies.
+Furthermore, Delaware is home to around two-thirds of all Fortune 500 companies.

 While Delaware does have a corporate income tax, you won’t have to pay this tax unless you operate there.
 Avoiding state corporate taxes is one of the main reasons why business owners choose to incorporate their companies in Delaware.